-The following lawsuits were filed at the Court of International Trade during the week of July 18-24:
+The following lawsuits were filed at the Court of International Trade during the weeks of April 10-16 and 17-23.

 The following lawsuits were recently filed at the Court of International Trade: